xueannafang/hsp_toolkit_prototype/HSP_SolventPredictor/solv_pred_readme.md

  <img src=https://github.com/xueannafang/hsp-toolkits/blob/main/figs/op_log_toluene_rep.png>
  </p>

-The first line: Solvent amount, equals to the input **n**.
+The first line: "Solvent amount", equals to the input **n**.

 The fourth to seventh line are the original target HSP, which in this case is D = 18.0, P = 1.4, H = 2.0

 The next section is set up of statistical perturbation applied on the target HSP.

-In this case, we used the default setting (t, std) = (50, 0.1), meaning that the calculation was carried out for 50 times, with each time a different Gaussian random variable ranging from -0.1 to 0.1 applied to each element of the original target HSP.
+In this case, we used the default setting (t, std) = (50, 0.1), meaning that the calculation was carried out for 50 times, with each time a different Gaussian random variable with standard deviation equals to 0.1 applied to each element of the original target HSP.

 The final part is the set up for results filtration, where we specified the tolerance of error (**tol_pred**) = 1, meaning any HSP deviated more than 1 from the target will be filtered out; and the tolerance of redundant solvents (**red_tol**) remained as 0.01, meaning that concentration below 1% will be regarded as invalid.

-There are more filtration set up inside the main code (**HSP_SolvP.py**) that is commented directly next to the corresponding functions.

--General users may not need to change those parameters and therefore it will be skipped in this documentation for clearance.
-Details are included in ref X.

 Note that the *tol_pred* and *red_tol* may need adjustment if your output file contains no results.

 ## Principles

 See ref X (Manuscript in progress)

-## Advanced settings

-## FAQs

-1. What is No_db for?

-This is because the style of "CAS No." is text.
-It is just an intermediate variable to fetch the HSP data. *Solvent Predictor* will first read the input CAS No. from the solvent candidate list, and then use the CAS info to fetch the "No." of the corresponding solvent in the database.
-The rest of calculation is only relied on the "No." to improve the efficiency.
-In the output spreadsheet, the solvent name will

-2. How to include more parameters in the database?
-3.